Cabrera's late HR leads Phils to four-game sweep over Marlins

 Asdrubal Cabrera hit a two-run homer in the bottom of the eighth inning and the Philadelphia Phillies defeated the visiting Miami Marlins 5-3 Sunday afternoon to complete a sweep of the four-game series.

-The Marlins had tied the game in the seventh on a two-run homer by Derek Dietrich followed by a solo shot by Justin Bour.
+The Marlins had tied the game in the seventh on a two-run homer by Derek Dietrich and a solo shot by Justin Bour two outs later.

 After Pat Neshek (1-0) was perfect in the top of the eighth for Philadelphia, Nick Williams led off the bottom of the eighth with a single against Drew Steckenrider (3-2).

-Cabrera hit his 20th homer, and second for the Phillies since being acquired from the New York Mets on July 27, with one out to give Philadelphia the lead for good.
+After Carlos Santana flew out to left, Cabrera hit his 20th homer, and second since the Phillies acquired him from the New York Mets on July 27, to give Philadelphia the lead for good.

 Tommy Hunter pitched around a single in the ninth to earn his second save of the season.